ehsintegration/COVID-19/README.md

 data.
 Please note, that we try to keep up with the comments.
 Some of the files are progressions of changes.

+The best notebook to start with is : COVID-19-population adjust.ipynb

 Anaconda Install.docx                   - step by step how to install guide

 COVID-19-death projection.ipynb         - 15 day death projection

 COVID-19-map plot.ipynb                 - plot on map over time exposure given coordinates

 COVID-19-population adjust.ipynb        - graph of confirmed cases adjusted for population

 COVID-19.ipynb                          - original analysis

 README.md                               - this file

 us-map.png                              - used for map plot